 Where: Again, like Iguassu, there is a choice of countries from which to visit this iconic African waterfall; Zambia to get close enough to feel the spray in your face, Zimbabwe for the all-encompassing, wide-angle rainbow-framed views.

-Taking you there on Victoria Falls holidays:
+Taking you there: Victoria Falls

 Kaieteur Falls in Guyana

 Falls facts: The only way to reach these isolated falls is by small plane or a multi-day trek through steamy jungle, and very few bother to do either.
 Despite its grand accolade as the world’s ‘largest single drop waterfall’, Kaieteur remains idyllically undisturbed – the kind of solitude the likes of Niagara can only dream of!
 Plunging 226 metres from the ancient Guyana Shield, said to be the oldest layer of rock on Earth, and engulfed by the forest below, the falls are named after a tribal chief, Kai, who sacrificed himself by canoeing over the falls to appease the spirit called Makonaima.
 Make sure you have the binoculars to hand to catch sight of the resident swifts that live precariously on the cliff faces behind the falls.